3ev/tev_mailchimp/README.md

 Each of these methods will trigger an exception if there is a Mailchimp API error, so you should ensure you handle them appropriately.

-**Note:** None of these methods will update the local database.
-You'll need to configure [webhooks](#webhooks) to ensure the local database is updated once the user confirms their subscription change.

 ###Using the MlistRepository